 If you found yourself nodding at some (or all) of those red flags, you’re not alone.
 We live in a society that glamorises an always-on work culture.
 Success is routinely defined as excelling in our professional lives.
 The majority of our hours are dedicated to work, and the spare time sandwiched either side of the week is spent preparing to repeat the cycle.
 Despite this, we continue to be burdened with the expectation that you’re supposed to love your job.
 Is it any wonder work is intricately tied to our self-image?

 Things get thornier when you consider the way women have been socialised to work.
-According to a 2019 Totaljobs exploring the emotions of UK workers and managers, women were 25% more emotional than men about stress and frustration.
+According to a 2019 Totaljobs survey exploring the emotions of UK workers and managers, women were 25% more emotional than men about stress and frustration.
 In a reflection of the pervasiveness of gender norms, the research also showed that while women experienced relatively the same levels of sadness and fear as men – emotions typically associated with a lack of power – they were far more likely to disguise it.
-Little wonder, then, that women are to experience burnout.
+Little wonder, then, that women are more likely to experience burnout.

 Although everyone’s relationship with work comes with its unique drawbacks, what I do know is that the main purpose of a job is financial stability.
 And once you can be clear-eyed about that, you can begin to divest from the background noise and take back control of your life.
-As Sarah Jaffe, a labour journalist and author of Work Won’t Love You Back recently , we need a “political understanding that our lives are ours to do with what we will” in order to sustain ourselves against the pressures of work.
+As Sarah Jaffe, a labour journalist and author of Work Won’t Love You Back recently noted, we need a “political understanding that our lives are ours to do with what we will” in order to sustain ourselves against the pressures of work.
 “While we have to do our jobs for a living,” she writes, “we should always be making demands to reclaim our time.”

 So, in a post-pandemic world, imagine yourself at a dinner party.
 You strike up a conversation with a mutual acquaintance, and they ask you this: what gives you a sense of meaning in life?
 It’s time to start considering your response.